StefanoSarioli/react-native-mail/README.md

       body: '',
       isHTML: true, // iOS only, exclude if false
       attachment: {
-        path: '',  // The absolute path of the file from which to read data.
+        path: '',  // Absolute path or URI of the file from which to read data
         type: '',   // Mime Type: jpg, png, doc, ppt, html, pdf
-        name: '',   // Optional: Custom filename for attachment }
+        name: '',   // Optional: Custom filename for attachment },
-    }, (error, event) => {
+      chooserLabel: '' // Android only, the label displayed on chooser }, (error, event) => {
         if(error) {
           AlertIOS.alert('Error', 'Could not send mail.
 Please send a mail to support@example.com');